Students must be paid in full in order to attend the first Class or Workshop.

 Philadelphia, PA 19122

-We distribute a limited number of partial scholarships to art teachers – please see if your teacher has received one.
-(We will email one to an educator if they are not on our list)!
-Scholarship certificates include a Coupon Code to be entered at checkout during online registration.
+We distribute a limited number of partial scholarships for high school students to art teachers and guidance counselors.
+Please see if your teacher or counselor has received one (we will email one to an educator if they are not on our list).
+Scholarship certificates include a coupon code to be entered at checkout during online registration.

-Note: Only one scholarship discount can apply.
-You will be permitted to register for a class until the first class day, but we cannot accept discount scholarships after the registration deadline.
+Note: Only one scholarship can be applied for each workshop/program.
+You will be permitted to register for a program until the first class day, but we cannot accept discount scholarships after the registration deadline, or apply a scholarship discount to your account after you have paid in full for a program.

 CONFIRMATION & SUPPLIES